SynBioDex/SBOL-visual/SEPs/SEP_V013.md

 #### Formation of a species from many others

-If multiple source elements combine (e.g., complex formation) to produce a new species or act together for regulation, then lines can be joined, but the junction SHOULD be annotated with a solid filled circle, as per SBGN.
+If multiple source elements combine (e.g., complex formation) to produce a new species or act together for regulation, then lines can be joined, but the junction MUST be annotated with a process glyph, as per SBGN.
+For example, SBGN uses a circle to indicate association of species into a complex, which can be used to show CAS9 combining with gRNA as in the diagram below:

 ![example-multi-source-complex](SEP_V013-ex-multi-source-complex.png)